awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

 ## Use a Direct Link<a name="codedeploy-agent-operations-install-windows-direct-link"></a>

-If the browser security settings on the Windows Server instance provide the permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link for your region to download the AWS CodeDeploy agent and then run the installer manually\.
+If the browser security settings on the Windows Server instance provide the permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link for your region to download the CodeDeploy agent and then run the installer manually\.

 | Region name | Download link |